 - 2 Tbsp. soy sauce

 - 1 Tbsp. sesame oil

 - 2 Tbsp. olive oil

 - Mix the ginger, rice vinegar, soy sauce, sesame oil, sesame seeds, and red pepper (if using) in the bottom of a large bowl.
 Add the cabbage and mix well.
 Let the slaw sit while you make the rest of the dish.

 - Preheat oven to 425 degrees.

-- Toss carrots with olive and salt on a rimmed baking sheet.
+- Toss carrots with olive oil and 1tsp salt on a rimmed baking sheet.
 Roast for 30 minutes, tossing once halfway through cooking.